What is the project?

-What was the scope of the pilot project?
+What was the scope of the Har Nebo pilot projects?

-The pilot was grounded in the protocols of professional cemetery preservation: leveling the ground, removing overgrowth, lifting and cleaning unstable and fallen stones, and resetting them upon a solid base.
-Wherever needed, we used gravel, soil, grass seeding and special stone cleaner.
+The Har Nebo headstone pilot was grounded in the protocols of professional cemetery preservation: leveling the ground, removing overgrowth, lifting and cleaning unstable and fallen stones, and resetting them upon a solid base.
+Wherever needed, gravel, crushed stone, soil, grass seeding and special stone cleaner were utilized.

-The pilot repaired a section of 33 headstones, chosen because it typifies the most common aging cemetery problems and has easy access for equipment.
+The two pilots repaired a section of 60 headstones, chosen because it typifies the most common aging cemetery problems and has easy access for equipment.
 Work was performed by a cemetery conservation professional.
 All professional workers who entered the site provided a certificate of insurance for the Jewish Federation and for Har Nebo Cemetery.
-Training will be provided for volunteers to ensure the safety of the monuments and all involved.
+Training was provided for volunteers to ensure the safety of the monuments, and all involved.

-At the conclusion of the pilot project, the team produced a how-to guide with its learned best practices, documentation of its work and analysis of its outcomes.
-The multimedia guide will be available to groups of all faiths facing similar situations.
+At the conclusion of the pilot projects, the team produced a Community Report.
+This documentation is available to groups of all faiths facing similar situations.

 We attempted to reach families in several ways.
 The Jewish Federation posted detailed notices on its website and in the Jewish Exponent.
 The project’s volunteers also contacted genealogical groups to provide research.